-The concept of self-care is becoming increasingly popular but it goes beyond learning yoga or taking a mental health day from work.
-At its core, self-care is a focus on the self and managing your well-being physically, emotionally, mentally, and, though you may not realize it, financially.
+The concept of self-care is becoming increasingly popular, but it goes beyond learning yoga or taking a mental health day from work.
+At its core, self-care is a focus on the self and managing your well-being physically, emotionally, mentally, and, although you may not realize it, financially.

 Financial well-being spans four key areas: security to pay your recurring bills, a plan for unexpected costs, freedom of choice with how you spend, and pursuing your long-term financial goals.
 Your success in achieving financial well-being can be influenced by a variety of factors, including your attitudes toward money, decision-making, and behavior.